St. Maarten Cruise Port Guide: Top Things to Do for Cruise Travelers

 View of Orient Bay Beach on the French side of St. Martin, with bright turquoise water and Caye Verte island in the distance.

-Orient Bay Beach is one of the most iconic shorelines on the French side of St. Martin, known for its long stretch of soft sand, turquoise water, and lively beach clubs.
-It’s a vibrant, full‑service beach day with dining, loungers, water sports, and a distinctly French‑Caribbean vibe.
-With beautiful scenery and plenty to do, it’s a standout choice for visitors looking for an upscale, energetic beach experience.
-You can read the full guide to Orient Bay Beach here.
+Orient Bay Beach is one of the most iconic shorelines on the French side of St. Martin.
+The beach has a long stretch of soft sand, bright turquoise water, and lively beach clubs.
+Visitors can rent loungers, enjoy waterfront dining, or try water sports along the bay.
+With its scenery and full‑service setup, it’s a great choice for travelers who want an energetic, upscale beach day.

 7. Grand Case Village